ChristianBagshaw/Improved-methods-for-finding-imaginary-quadratic-fields-with-high-n-rank/README.md

 git clone https://github.com/ChristianBagshaw/Improved-methods-for-finding-imaginary-quadratic-fields-with-high-n-rank.git
 ```

-Then open SageMath, and run the following
+Then open Sage, and run the following

 ```python
 from os import walk